Polyblur: Removing mild blur by polynomial reblurring: Deblurring with polynomial filters

-\paragraph{Polynomial filters.} According to Lemma~\ref{lm:neumann} we can approximate the inverse with a polynomial filter using the blur kernel as a base.
+In particular, the series converges if the kernel Fourier coefficients $\hat{k}(\zeta)$ satisfy $\left|\hat{k}(\zeta)-1\right| < 1$.
+In the case of blur filters that conserve the overall luminosity, a reasonable hypothesis is that $k(\bx) \ge 0$, and $\int k(\bx) d\bx = 1$.
+This implies that $|\hat{k}(\zeta)| \le 1$ which is not enough to guarantee convergence. \textbf{Polynomial filters.} According to Lemma~\ref{lm:neumann} we can approximate the inverse with a polynomial filter using the blur kernel as a base.
 For instance, if we truncate the power series and keep up to order 3, the polynomial approximate inverse of $K$ is,

 This motivates the use of more general polynomials